machal/cssmine-content/content/css3-gradients.md

 }
 ```

 And here is a live example which contains all four options of the radial
 gradient: [cdpn.io/e/cdyfx](http://cdpn.io/e/cdyfx).

 Repeating Gradients
 -------------------

-Repeating gradients are declared the same way as normal gradients except we will
+Repeating gradients are declared the same way as normal gradients, except we
-use the `repeating-linear-gradient()` or `repeating-radial-gradient()`
+will use the `repeating-linear-gradient()` or `repeating-radial-gradient()`
 functions.
 Unlike normal gradients, the browser will not render a color when it
 hits the last color-stop but it will repeat the defined gradient instead.